tomgonzo/workbench-cli/README.md

         You should see `(.venv)` appear at the beginning of your terminal prompt.

 3.  **Install the Package:**
-    This command installs the `workbench-agent` tool and its dependencies (like `requests`) into your active virtual environment.
+    Install `workbench-agent` and its dependencies into your virtual environment.

     ```bash
     pip install .